stardusteight-d4c/metaversus-landing-page/README.md

 ![banner](banner.png)

-> Project for the construction of a leaning page carried out on the `JavaScript Mastery` channel, where he was taught how to incorporate a `Figma` layout
+> Project for the construction of a landing page carried out on the `JavaScript Mastery` channel, where he was taught how to incorporate a `Figma` layout
 > into the a `React` code (library to create user interfaces in web pages) using the `Next.js 13` framework (production ready framework that
 > enables hybrid rendering (static and server-side), TypeScript support, smart packaging, route prefetching for web apps based on React).
 > In this project we use good practices for creating web interfaces, how to deal with static files, constants and how to separate responsibilities